manumathewthomas/CS523Project1/README.md

 ## Running

-To run this project, you need to setup google's magenta enviornment
+To run this project, you need to setup google's magenta enviornment.
+Please see https://github.com/tensorflow/magenta for more info about installing magenta.
+There are different options to setup the enviornment
+  * manually install with pip and anaconda
+  * autoinstall with anaconda
+  * docker setup - This worked for us.

+## Dataset
+For the training we did, we used Japanese art sytle image randomly picked from the internet. img src="https://github.com/manumathewthomas/Chat-with-Joey/blob/master/dataset.png" alt="alt text" width="850" height="500">